Accessibility statement

 Issues with technology

-However, this website no longer supports Internet Explorer, as this browser is at the end of its lifecycle.
+However, this website no longer supports Internet Explorer.
+This is because Internet Explorer is at the end of its lifecycle.
 Read more about the withdrawal of Internet Explorer.

 Partial compliance

-Our site makes use of third party tools and widgets.
-Whilst we make all efforts to ensure any third party software is compliant to at least WCAG AA standard, this is not always possible.
-On our homepage, we are required to use the Care opinion widget.
-This widget fails the following success criteria for Focus Visible (WCAG 2.1 AA 2.4.7).
-We have fed this issue back and will update this statement to reflect any changes.
+Our site makes use of third-party tools and widgets.
+We try to make to ensure third-party software or documents comply with at least the WCAG AA standard.
+However, this is not always possible.
+For example, we have to use the Care Quality Commission widget on our homepage.
+This widget fails the for Focus Visible (WCAG 2.1 AA 2.4.7) success criteria .
+We have fed this issue back.
+We will update this statement to reflect any changes.

 Disproportionate burden assessment

-We have assessed that it would be a disproportionate burden to fix all documents published on these websites since 23 September 2018.
+We have assessed that it would be a disproportionate burden to fix all the documents we have published on our website since 23 September 2018.

-The majority of these documents are rarely viewed.
-Therefore they are unlikely to be negatively impacting users with disabilities or impairments.
-For this reason, we do not believe the cost of time, effort and resource to fix all the documents is justified.
-As documents come up for review or are updated, we will make them accessible.
+Most of these documents are not viewed very often.
+They are therefore unlikely to negatively impact users with disabilities or impairments.
+For this reason, we do not believe the cost of time, effort and resource to fix these documents is justified.
+As we review and update documents, we will make them accessible.

 Preparation of this accessibility statement

 This statement was prepared on 2 December 2024.
-We used multiple resources to prepare this statement, with the main template being the model accessibility statement.
+We used multiple resources to prepare this statement.
+It is based on the model accessibility statement.

 How we tested this website

-We have used tools such as Lighthouse to ensure compliance.
-We also use Silktide to constantly monitor our site for compliance.
+We have used tools like Lighthouse to ensure compliance.
+We also use Silktide to monitor our site for compliance.

 We constantly test this website for compliance with the Web Content Accessibility Guidelines V2.1 level A, level AA, and AAA.
-Where possible; we carry out these tests internally.
+We carry out these tests ourselves if possible.

 Feedback and contact information